mattiasegu/sambamotr/README.md

 ## News :fire:

+- 2025.03.31: We’re releasing SambaMOTR's weights based on the stronger DAB-D-DETR detector.
 - 2025.03.26: We’re excited to release the main code and checkpoints!
 - 2025.01.22: SambaMOTR has been accepted to ICLR 2025 as a **spotlight** paper! :partying_face: Looking forward to seeing you in Singapore.